Ericboo/eldoom/README.md

 também poderá fazer login e verificar a sua média.

+# WEBSITE RELESED:

+You can check out our website in https://ericboo.github.io/

 # VERSION 1.0 RELEASED:

 I hereby declare the official version 1.0 is now released.